 Here’s one easy question to answer: “Through whom do grandparent rights flow?”
 Claiming right of access through the legal parent is one small piece of the visitation rights puzzle, but it is a necessary determination.
 If a mother is the legal parent who has parenting time or the child living with her, for example, then the maternal grandparents’ visitation rights flow through her.
 Absent objection, the court should order grandparent visitation under those circumstances.
 See ARS § 25-409(F).
 When the legal parent has supervised parenting time, her parents would most likely be permitted to share that time with the children, too.

-Clients rely on their grandparent’s rights attorneys to address the jurisdictional aspects of the case.
+How do I file for grandparents’ visitation rights in Arizona?
+Clients rely on their Arizona grandparent’s rights attorneys to address the jurisdictional aspects of the case.
+(Looking for a grandparents rights attorney in AZ?
+Contact us.)
 However, clients should know a few things about filing with the court.
 Assuming no divorce or custody case is already pending, the grandparent visitation petition is ordinarily filed with the court sitting in the child’s home state pursuant to the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) in Arizona and other laws.

 To establish home state jurisdiction, the minor child must have resided in Arizona for at least six months before the petition gets filed.
 Additionally: